radwan50000/learn-typescript/README.md

-"noUnusedLocals": true, // Error on unused local variables "noUnusedParameters": true, // Error on unused function parameter "noFallthroughCasesInSwitch": true, // Error when using switch without break
+"noUnusedLocals": true, // Error on unused local variables "noUnusedParameters": true, // Error on unused function parameter "noFallthroughCasesInSwitch": true, // Error when using switch without break "noEmitOnError": true, // !Important : this one is not exist as default in the config file you can added it , it strict the typescript file to be not compiled to javascript until the error in the typescript file is gone if there is no error it will change to js file

 ```